bltarkany/Psychic-Game/README.md

 Option One: Psychic Game (Basic)

-Watch the demo.
-You're going to make a game just like the one in the video.
 Essentially, the app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:

 Guess what letter I'm thinking of
 Wins: (# of times the user has guessed the letter correctly)
 Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)